jazminyuen/mission_to_mars_scrape/README.md

-# mission_to_mars_scrape
+# Mission to Mars

+## Project Overview

-Build an app to scrape websites for data about the Mission to Mars and create an HTML page to display the data
+Using BeautifulSoup and Splinter to automate a web browser to scrape website for data about the Mission to Mars, I have stored the data in a MongoDB database and created a web application with Flask to display the data.

+Resources also include Python, Pandas and Jupyter Notebook, and HTML with Bootstrap components.